Overview

 15 credits

-Over the past 120 years, moving images have developed into a major aesthetic and social force of our times.
-Our realities both past and present are consumed by audiovisual mediations.
-Our imaginations and desires are built on filmic fictions.
+Over the past 130 years, moving images have developed into a major aesthetic and social force of our times.
+Our realities past, present and future are consumed by the audiovisual mediations that we share in our cultures.
+Our imaginations and desires are built on fiction from films.
 We mirror ourselves through our doubles on screen.
 But how do moving images actually engage us?
-What is their language?
+What’s their language?
 How do they affect us as human beings with a body, a psyche and social awareness?
-What does it means to have a cinematic form of aesthetics, and how is this currently being redefined in the age of the digital?
+What does it mean to have a ‘cinematic’ form of aesthetics, and how is this currently being redefined in the age of the digital?

-This module serves as an introduction into the theorising and analysis of film and other audiovisual media.
-It presents an overview of the historical development of cinematic modes of expression and experience and their key conceptualisations.
-Specific questions pursued range from the realism of cinema to the expressionistic powers of montage, from cinema's primal qualities as an immersive embodied experience to narrative, story-telling forms, as well as from the classic nature of film spectatorship to the novel forms of engagement emerging today with 3D, VR and AR.
+This module serves as an introduction to theory and analysis of film and other audiovisual media.
+It presents an overview of the historical development of cinematic modes of expression and experience and their key conceptualisations, positioning them within various social, cultural, and political movements

 |